SyneRBI/SIRF/examples/Matlab/readme.txt

-Please also see Wiki page on Demos (MR) and further demos in SIRF/src/xGadgetron/examples/Matlab/MR §
+Please also see the Wiki page on Demos (MR)